yhlooo/kubectl-cache/README.md

 # kubectl-cache

-`kubectl-cache` is a plugin for [kubectl](https://kubernetes.io/docs/reference/kubectl/) (the [Kubernetes](https://kubernetes.io) CLI client) used to get or list Kubernetes resources from local cache.
+`kubectl-cache` is a plugin for [kubectl](https://kubernetes.io/docs/reference/kubectl/) (the [Kubernetes](https://kubernetes.io) CLI client) used to get or list Kubernetes resources with local cache.

-Traditionally, `kubectl get ...` get or lists Kubernetes resources by calling the Kubernetes APIServer's **get** or **list** endpoints.
-However, the **list** endpoint can be inefficient when dealing with a large number of objects.
-Frequent **list** calls can stress the APIServer and its storage backend (etcd), potentially affecting APIServer stability.
+Traditionally, `kubectl get ...` get or list Kubernetes resources by sending a **get** or **list** request to the Kubernetes APIServer.
+However, processing **list** requests can be inefficient when there are a large number of objects.
+Frequent **list** requests can stress the APIServer and its storage backend (etcd), potentially affecting APIServer stability.

 A common solution to this problem is to build a local cache of resources that need to be queried and detect changes in the cluster using the **watch** interface (to update the cache), as described in [Efficient detection of changes](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes).
 Kubernetes' Go client library, [k8s.io/client-go](https://pkg.go.dev/k8s.io/client-go), includes tools such as Informers ([k8s.io/client-go/informers](https://pkg.go.dev/k8s.io/client-go/informers)), which implement this access pattern.